At which campus can I study this program?

 Career Paths

 Computer Science jobs are expected to be among the top three fastest growing occupations and one of the top 20 in the number of new jobs created.
-According to the U.S. Bureau of Labor Statistics, employment opportunities for Computer Science graduates are projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for Computer Science graduates are projected to grow 11 percent from 2019 to 2029, faster than the average for all occupations.
 Computer Science students are encouraged to incorporate internships into their academic program.
 Internships can provide valuable hands-on experience that will benefit graduates during their job search.
-Previous students have completed successful internships with state government, IBM, UNISYS, and other businesses.
+Previous students have completed successful internships with state government, Google, Amazon, Facebook, Microsoft, IBM, UNISYS, and other businesses.

 Careers